 Zoxamide is the only active ingredient of this group of fungicides used for black sigatoka control.

-Sensitivity studies conducted until 2021 in Belize, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, and Philippines showed full sensitivity.
+Sensitivity studies conducted until 2023 in Belize, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, and Philippines showed full sensitivity.
+Performance is good.

 2.1.8 SDH inhibitors (SDHIs)